Honda K24 Turbo Upgrade Guide

 Acura RSX Type-S Oil Pump Swap

 One of the biggest factory faults with the 2.4L K24 engine is the oil pump design.
-In comparison to the oil pump that came stock on the 2.0L K20 engines, the K24 pump utilizes balancing shafts that Honda claims improve idle quality.
-Most Honda enthusiasts have a problem with the K24 design as the balancing shafts zap a few horsepower from the engine and lower the redline.
+The K24 pump utilizes balancing shafts that Honda claims improve idle quality.
+Most Honda enthusiasts have a problem with the design as the balancing shafts zap a few horsepower from the engine and lower the redline.
 Beyond the performance handicap, the factory K24 oil pump is known to cavitate at higher RPMs.
 That is especially troublesome for turbo applications where revs climb high and do so quickly.

 Luckily, there’s a very straightforward solution to that problem – swap the factory oil pump with one from a 2.0L K20Z1.
-The K20Z1 is most commonly found in the 2001-2006 Acura RSX Type-S. Since K20Z1s are relatively common, it shouldn’t be too hard to source an oil pump.
-The new pump will allow your turbo K24 to rev sky high without any of the downsides of the factory pump.
+The new pump will allow your engine to rev sky-high without any of the downsides of the factory pump.
 In addition to the pump itself, you’ll also need to swap the oil chain guide, tensioner, and chain.
-All of which can be acquired from a K20Z1.
+All of which can be acquired from the same engine.

 Generally speaking, there are two routes that you can take when turbocharging your Honda K24 engine.
 You can either choose to piece together all of the individual components needed for a full K24 turbo setup, or you can purchase a preassembled kit.
 There are pros and cons for each of these routes and no definitive answer as to which is the best.